Medicare Part D

 Tier 4 – Non-Preferred Drugs Anywhere from $75 to $95

-Tier 5 – Specialty Tier Drugs 33% of the cost
+Tier 5 – Specialty Tier Drugs Often 33% of the cost

 As I said before, it pays to compare drug plans, as some will have medications at a Tier 3 while others have that same drug at Tier 2, a big difference in cost.